opentechschool-zurich/cpp-co-learning/topics/games/monkey-keg/Richard/sliding-tiles/Readme.md

 ## Description:
 This program creates a window and places tiles in a grid.
-The tiles can be slid around by dragging the mouse
+The tiles can be slid around by dragging the mouse.
+When the start and end tile match up in a path you win.

 ## Build and return